simeoncloud/Baseline/README.md

 [How you can protect app data](https://docs.microsoft.com/en-us/mem/intune/apps/app-protection-policy)

-## MSGraph\ConditionalAccess\Policies\Require Compliant Device for Intune Enrollment.json
+## MSGraph\ConditionalAccess\Policies\Baseline - Require Compliant Device for Intune Enrollment.json
 *Azure AD > Security > Conditional Access > Policies*

 **What does this do?**